Cleanse, cleanse, cleanse—there are so many different takes on cleanses. What gives?

 Here are some tips I like because they aren't extreme and you don’t have to live on juice alone or just fruits and vegetables to detox, which can actually do more harm than good.

-5. To increase elimination through your intestines, eat a lot of fiber.
-Add chia seeds to your smoothie, or just mix 2 tbsp. in 8 ounces of water and drink twice a day.
+To increase elimination through your intestines, eat a lot of fiber-rich foods.
+Add chia to your smoothie, or just mix 2 tbsp. in 8 ounces of water and drink twice a day.
 This will act as a broom and whisk toxins out through your colon.

 In Health and Happiness,